This post may contain affiliate links. Read the full disclosure

 The first important thing to look at is what type of coverage each trip policy provides and whether or not the coverage is adequate for your travels.

-Different policies may include different types of coverage such as medical evacuation, emergency dental, lost or delayed luggage, trip cancellation costs and more.
+Different policies may include different types of coverage such as medical evacuation, emergency medical treatment, emergency dental, lost or delayed luggage, trip cancellation costs and more.

 Make sure to read the description of each policy thoroughly so that you are aware of what type of coverage is included.